aleksandergurin/notes/music/README.md

 - deadmau5
 - mind.in.a.box

+## Rock
+- The Stranglers
+- Pink Floyd

 ## Albums
 - DJ Shadow - Endtroducing.....
 (1996)
 - Nick Cave and the Bad Seeds - Murder Ballads (1996)